KyberCritter/Classify-Them-All/README.md

 ## Data Set Adjustments

-See ignored_pokemon.csv for details.
+The original dataset contained two minor errors.
 Golisopod's type was changed from "bug" to "Bug".
 Snom's type was changed from "ice" to "Ice".

+Some Pokemon have several variants and forms that share the same name.
+Due to complications in matching these variants and forms, many of these Pokemon were removed from the dataset before analysis.
+See ignored_pokemon.csv for the full list of Pokemon that were removed from the dataset.

 ## License